tharveyster/ToddHarveyPortfolio/README.md

 # Todd Harvey's Portfolio

 ## Description
 In this project, I created a portfolio to display my completed web development projects.
-This was built using HTML and CSS.
+This was built using HTML and CSS, and the style layout is mobile-first.

 The navigation links in the header scroll the page to the appropriate sections.